govuk-one-login/mobile-wallet-example-credential-issuer/doc-signing-cert/README.md

 ## Pre-requisites

-This stack can only be deployed into an account which already has the `mobile-platform-infra/platform-ca` deployed.
+This stack can only be deployed into an account which already has the `mobile-platform-infra/platform-ca` CloudFormation stack deployed.
 The dependency provides the AWS Private CA resource, root certificate and references to it as SSM parameters.

 ## Invocation